vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1  key:419a27dc8b
 ## Writing simple functions that accept multiple arguments

 Let's tweak our function a little bit.
 Suppose we wanted our function to append one string to another, but those strings will be up to the user of the function.
-We can do this by having our function accept two arguments instead of just one.
+We can do this by having our function accept two parameters instead of just one.
 For this example, let's say the two arguments are `string1` and `string2`.

-A dataset of movies, `movies`, is available in the workspace.
+Doing so now lets us pass two values when we call the function.

 *** =instructions
 - The first function, `np.unique()`, uses the `unique()` function of the `numpy` package to get integer values for the movie genres.
 You don't have to change this code, just have a look!